suzyahyah/suzyahyah.github.io/about.md

 * [My other cv]({{ site.baseurl }}{% link othercv.md %}) outside the lab.

-* I was [Singapore Women's Chess Champion in 2005](https://en.wikipedia.org/wiki/Singaporean_Chess_Championship) and am unusually opiniated about whether people should play chess competitively.
+* I played Chess when I was younger [Singapore Women's Chess Champion in 2005](https://en.wikipedia.org/wiki/Singaporean_Chess_Championship) and am unusually opiniated about whether people should play chess competitively.
 Easiest non-taboo topic to trigger me at a party.

 * Amateur drummer, always down to jam.
 Here's a [small contribution to the drumming world](https://twitter.com/suzyahyah/status/1344525618004676609)